SmartPlastic/Docs/docs/content/home/beta.rst

 #.
 Make sure your iOS version is ``9.0`` or higher.
 You can find your version
    number in your phone's settings: ``Settings > General > About > Version``.
 #.
-Send an E-Mail to lenz@smartplastic.eu.
+Send an E-Mail to thomas.lenz@hauserlenz.com.
 Please provide (1) your Apple-ID
    and (2) your full name.
 #.
 You will be added to the beta tester group and receive an email that should
    look somewhat similar to the one on the right.